-Going organic helps you avoid toxic and synthetic chemicals that are detrimental to human health and to the health of the environment.
-Going organic helps fight climate change, prevents damage to valuable water resources, promotes diversity and reduces your carbon footprint.
+Purchasing organic products and materials help you avoid toxic and harsh chemicals that are potentially harmful to human health and to the environment.
+Buying organic helps decrease individual toxicity exposure, ensure sustainability, fair trade practices and reduces your carbon footprint.

-According to Organicitsworthit.org, Organic is the most heavily regulated and closely monitored system in the U.S. Unlike other eco-labels, the organic label is backed by a set of rigorous federal production and processing standards.
+According to Organicitsworthit.org, the certified Organic materials industry is the most heavily regulated and closely monitored system in the U.S. Unlike other eco-labels, the “certified organic”label is backed by a set of rigorous federal production and processing standards.
 These standards require that products be grown and processed without the use of toxic and synthetic pesticides and fertilizers, genetic engineering, antibiotics, synthetic growth hormones, artificial flavors, colors, preservatives, sewage sludge and irradiation.

 How Does Organic Agriculture Preserve the Environment?

-Robyn O?Brien, author of The Unhealthy Truth, shows how organic farming helps to preserve and protect the quality of water supplies and aquatic environments on the OTA affiliated website organicitsworthit.org.
-Robyn claims that organic farming helps combat climate change, fosters species diversity, prevents damage to valuable water resources, and protects people from exposure to harmful chemicals?.
+Robyn O’Brien, author of The Unhealthy Truth, shows how organic farming helps to preserve and protect the quality of water supplies and aquatic environments on the OTA affiliated website organicitsworthit.org.
+Robyn claims that organic farming helps combat climate change, fosters species diversity, prevents damage to valuable water resources, and protects people from exposure to harsh chemicals.
 She cites the following research as evidence:

 Source: Food Safety and Quality as Affected by Organic Farming,?
 22nd FAO Regional